-- (A) Federal aid number; - (B) An explanation as to why the property is not needed; - (B) A right of way map marked to show the location of the property to be disposed.
+- (A) Federal aid number. - (B) An explanation as to why the property is not needed. - (C) Details outlining when the parcel was acquired, who the parcel was acquired from, and how the parcel was acquired by FDOT. - (D) A right of way map marked to show the location of the property to be disposed.